 To date, the year 2019 has given us several strong theatrical horror outings.
-We’re only halfway through the year, and Hollywood has already given us Jordan Peele’s Us, Escape Room, and Happy Death Day2U.
+We’re only halfway through the year, and Hollywood has released Jordan Peele’s Us, Escape Room, and Happy Death Day2U.
 What’s been seemingly missing are the low-key indie horror flicks.
 A few gems have popped up here and there, but too few and too far between.
 Now a handful of streaming platforms have released The Cleaning Lady, which promises some disturbing horror for indie film fans.

 Alice is young, beautiful, and successful.
 She’s also stuck in a dead-end relationship with an older, married man.
 Looking to pry herself away from her unhealthy relationships, Alice hires and befriends the building cleaning lady, Shelly.
 Lonely and physically disfigured, Shelly becomes increasingly obsessed with Alice.
 As things take a deadly turn, Alice learns that Shelly’s scars go much deeper than what’s on the surface.